 Covid-19 Office Operations

-Beginning Monday, August 2nd, the Juneau campus Student Accounts office will be open for in-person transactions.
+The Juneau campus Office of the Bursar & Student Accounts is open for in-person transactions.
 For additional information on UA Covid-19 operations, please visit the UA coronavirus information website.

 Log onto UAOnline to pay with any major credit card or a checking account.

 Cash, check or credit card payments can be made at the walk-up counter, second floor of Novatney Building, by appointment.

 Send checks payable to UAS, clearly marked with the student ID to ensure it is credited to the proper student account, to:Student Accounts

 Paying with a debit card?Many debit cards have a transaction limit as low as $200.
 If you try to make a payment for more than that amount, your card may be declined unless you communicate with your bank first.

 Electronic bills are generated on the 15th of each month and made available via UAOnline.
 An e-mail reminder will be sent to your UA assigned email address each time a new bill is generated.
 To view your electronic bill:

 - Select Student Services & Account Information from the main menu